BradKreager/ubershell/README.md

 > make debug //will compile program with all stubs enabled

+## Running the Shell
+To run the shell type

+> ./ubershell

+To run the shell with a script

+> ./ubershell <scriptname>

 ## A Note on Debug Stubs
 Each function contains a multitude of debugging stubs that are encapsulated within\
 comments //debug begin and //debug end.
 Each function can have it's debugging stubs\